enjalot/buzzdata_client/README.md

     >> buzzdata.download_data 'eviltrout/b-list-celebrities'

+## Dataset Information

+To get information about a dataset is easy too:

+    >> buzzdata.dataset_overview 'eviltrout/b-list-celebrities'

 ## Uploading Data

 If your account has the ability to upload data to a dataset, you can do so like this: